ChaosPower/laravel-elastic-indexer/README.md

 - ElasticSchemaBuilder

 # TODOs
-Give ability to listen to all models not having the instance of ElasticIndexer
+Give ability to listen to all models not having the instance of DoesElasticIndexer

 # Plans